sirDonVua/installscript/README.md

 # auto installer for debian
 this script is so simple it Does what is says, installs app that i for sure will use like {vim htop nala} and more

+### How to use it
+cd into the directory that the  script is installed on then run bash ./install -{flag}
 there is 5 flags that can be used with this script

 #### -r flag
 -r stand for recommended and it will install things i need on any debian/ubuntu install